 The Raven is a powerful and mischievous character in North Coast Indian mythology.

 Lobby Totem Pole

-The massive and mystical totem pole on the Lobby’s south wall is dedicated to the memory of Bruce R. Stevenson, Heathman Lodge founder.
+The massive and mystical totem pole on the Lobby’s south wall is dedicated to the memory of Bruce R. Stevenson, founder of the Heathman Lodge.

 The totem pole was carved by local artist Mike Olsen.

-Rare, old Pendleton Native American-styled blankets hang from the mezzanine bannister.
+Rare, old Native American-styled Pendleton blankets hang from the banister.

 Kayak frames hanging beneath the mezzanine are replicas of 150-year-old Inuit and Aleut sea kayaks used for hunting seal, walrus and whale in the icy seas of the far north.
 Portland artist and ethnologist Harvey Golden researched, built and tested the kayaks.

 The originals are displayed in European and U.S. museums.